climate-nlp/climate-obstruction-narratives/README.md

 #### src/predict_by_dspy.py
-This is to predict labels by LLM zeroshot (or few-shot) prompting using Stanford DSPy library.
+This is to predict labels by LLM zeroshot (or few-shot) prompting using [Stanford DSPy](https://github.com/stanfordnlp/dspy).
 The example usage is:

 ```bash
  python src/predict_by_dspy.py \